 The advanced TrainLab currently runs on regenerative test fuel without the need for modifications to the vehicle or tank equipment.
 The test fuel, the so-called R33-Blue HVO (HVO= hydrogenated vegetable oil), consists of 100 percent converted biological residual and waste materials, such as used cooking oil.
 Modern chemical processes bring the waste products into the tank: these are filtered, cleaned and processed into a high-quality synthetic fuel.
 During the test phase, a detailed environmental balance sheet was drawn up, taking into account the entire energy requirement from the time of production.

 Eco-diesel can improve the carbon footprint by up to 90%.
 During the test runs, engine characteristics are recorded in order to detect possible effects on the performance of the engines at an early stage.
-In an initial test phase, a mixture of conventional diesel and HVO was tested in the advanced TrainLab.
-The results were evaluated very positively.
-A pilot test of this mixture is already being planned for vehicles with passenger service.
+The results of the trial operation on the advanced TrainLab were so positive that more and more DB diesel vehicles are on the road with HVO.
+The destination is to completely dispense with conventional diesel fuel as quickly as possible.

 Mobile networks: Flexible testing for improved train-to-land communication